Medical student electives

 - The placement must be musculoskeletal-related, e.g. in the department of rheumatology/orthopaedics, and this will form one of the criteria for assessment of applications.

-To apply for the elective scheme please complete the application form and send to email@example.com along with confirmation of your elective placement and your academic transcript.
-This scheme has a rolling deadline and applications will be processed on the 15th of each month, you do however need to apply for the funding at least two months before the start date of your elective.
+To apply for the elective scheme please complete the application form and send to firstname.lastname@example.org along with confirmation of your elective placement and your academic transcript.
+This scheme has a rolling deadline and applications will be processed on the 15th of each month.
+All applications must be submitted a minimum of 2 months prior to your visit but will not be accepted more than 6 months in advance.

 ‘I am very thankful for this opportunity which has allowed me to gain experience with rare conditions, the Indian health care system and some of India itself.
 This elective has solidified my aspiration to follow a career in rheumatology.’